- Graham French

 Graham returned to Bangor to complete his PGCE in Outdoor Activities and Science, and subsequently worked as a secondary school teacher and latterly FE lecturer in South East London, Wolverhampton, Chester and the West Midlands, teaching a range of subjects including the three sciences, PE, geography, ICT and maths.
 He has held varying positions in schools from head of faculty, through pastoral director, to being part of the senior leadership team.

-Graham joined the school of education in 2013 to work on the PGCE secondary outdoor activities course, and his research activities and interests are within this field.
+Graham joined the School of Education and Human Development in 2013 to work on the PGCE secondary outdoor activities course, and his research activities and interests are within this field.
 He completed an MA in Outdoor Education with distinction and is currently researching towards a PhD, both with the University of Wales, Trinity St. David, Carmarthen.

 Professional accreditation and qualifications